HeavyHorst/remco/docs/content/config/configuration-options.md

  - **prefix(string, optional):**
    - Key path prefix.
 Default is "".
  - **interval(int, optional):**
    - The backend polling interval.
-Can be used as a reconcilation loop for watch or standalone.
+Can be used as a reconciliation loop for watch or standalone.
  - **onetime(bool, optional):**
    - Render the config file and quit.
 Default is false.
 </details>